rebeccatraceyt/bake-it-til-you-make-it/README.md

      - Enter chosen `Database Name`
      - Enter chosen `Collection Name`
      - Select `Create`
 8. Click `Create Collection` and create the necessary collections.
-See [Information Architecture](#Information-Architecture) for reference of the collections created for this project.
+See [Data Schema](#Data-Schema) for reference of the collections created for this project.

 ### 2. Local Copy Creation
 A Local Clone of the repository can be made in two ways: